Sulkysubject37/BioMoR/README.md

-Perfect!
-Based on your DESCRIPTION file for BioMoR, here’s a detailed, professional README.md that reflects all the package functionality, dependencies, and purpose.
-This is more comprehensive than a standard README and can serve as the main GitHub and CRAN reference.

 # BioMoR

 **BioMoR** (Bioinformatics Modeling with Recursion and Autoencoder-Based Ensemble) is an R package for advanced bioinformatics predictive modeling.
 It provides tools for constructing recursive transformer-inspired architectures, autoencoders, random forests, XGBoost models, and stacked ensembles.
 BioMoR includes utilities for cross-validation, calibration, benchmarking, and threshold optimization in predictive modeling workflows.